sgpinkus/minutemap/README.md

 # (YEARLY) MINUTE MAP
 The idea is you can specify a value (`int` by default) for any and every minute of an entire year.
 Which particular year isn't representable.

-Hierarchical specifiiers and priority matching rules are employed to determine the value for any given minute of the year.
+Time specifiers are like cron but hierarchical.
+Hierarchy and priority matching rules are used to determine the value for any given minute of the year.
 A specification takes the form of a set of `<expression, value>` pairs in JSON or as a dictionary.

 An `expression` is a dot-separated sequence of time tokens.
 The wildcard "\*" may appear as a standalone spec or as a leaf segment, and means "everything else" not matched my siblings at this level.

+Input may be a flat nested form; nested dicts are flattened by joining their key paths with ".".
+Both dict and JSON string are accepted.

 The method `YearMinuteMap.get_value()` takes a `datetime`, and returns a value by selecting the most specific matching spec's value .
 Example: